-- The Institute has launched the fourth edition of 'Enhancing Not-for-Profit Annual and Financial Reporting'
+- This is the fourth edition of 'Enhancing Not-for-Profit Annual and Financial Reporting'

-- This year’s edition incorporates the recent changes introduced by the ACNC and other state-based regulators
+- It incorporates some changes introduced by the ACNC and other state-based regulators

-As part of its ongoing initiatives in not-for-profit reporting, the Institute has published the fourth edition of Enhancing not-for-profit annual and financial reporting, which was first launched in 2007.
+As part of our ongoing initiatives in not-for-profit reporting, we have published the fourth edition of Enhancing not-for-profit annual and financial reporting, which was first launched in 2007.
 The guidance is a tool designed specifically for the NFP sector to attain best practice in their annual and financial reports, as well as providing an overview of applicable legislation and resources.

 Enhancing not-for-profit annual and financial reporting is available in full or by Chapter below:

 The 2006 paper included several recommendations to enhance the quality of not-for-profit financial and annual reporting.
-In February 2007 the Institute then published its first edition of the report Enhancing not-for profit annual and financial reporting, which outlined how these enhancements might be implemented.
+In February 2007 we published the first edition of the report Enhancing not-for profit annual and financial reporting, which outlined how these enhancements might be implemented.

 The 2013 update